Breaking Free from the Bottle: Why Painkillers Are Not the Answer

 The Hidden Cost to Your Organs

-Pain is a Puzzle, Not Just a Symptom
+Discomfort is a Puzzle, Not Just a Symptom

-If we shouldn’t rely on pills, what do we do?
+If we shouldn’t rely on masking symptoms, what do we do?
+We have to look at the Root Cause.

 • Lifestyle: Diet and hydration play a massive role in how much inflammation your body holds.